NateEag/how-i-code/content/app-sandboxes.rst

 In most cases, the environment is more complex.

-`Automate installing dependencies <http://12factor.net/dependencies>`__, make it runnable as a single command, and keep that command in the project's version control repository.
+Write a command that `installs app dependencies

-Use that command to write a command that creates a working project sandbox.
+<http://12factor.net/dependencies>`__, and keep it in version control.

-Keep that command in the project's version control repository.
+Once that exists, use it to write a command that creates a working project sandbox.
+That should also live in version control.

 This makes it simple for a new team member to start working.